-Alexa integrations is pretty good here.
-Again, Echo Show and Spot users will get the most out of it, asking Alexa to show the camera feed on their speaker screen, ask to see the latest "event", start a recording, rewind/fast-forward an event and more.
+Alexa integrations are pretty good here.
+Again, Echo Show and Spot users will get the most out of it, asking Alexa to show the camera feed on their speaker screen, see the latest "event", start a recording, rewind/fast-forward an event and more.
 If you have a screen-less Echo, you can turn the camera on and off by voice as well as start a recording.

-Feature check: 24 hour clip storage free.Full HD recording, 180-degree angle lens, night vision, wired or battery (6400mAh), weatherproof, time-lapse mode, talk and listen.
+Feature check: Free 24 hour clip storage, full HD recording, 180-degree angle lens, night vision, wired or battery (6400mAh), weatherproof, time-lapse mode, talk and listen.

 - HomeKit enabled